MicrosoftDocs/azure-dev-docs/articles/terraform/authenticate-script.md

 ## 2. Create a service principal

-1. You first need to authenticate to an Azure subscription so that you can create a service principal for that subscription.
+1. You first need to authenticate to an Azure subscription to create a service principal for that subscription.
 Therefore, if you have not already logged in to the target subscription, follow the instructions in the article, [Authenticate interactively using a Microsoft account](./authenticate-interactive.md).

 1. To log into an Azure subscription using a service principal, you first need access to a service principal.
 If you already have a service principal you want to use, you can skip to the next section.
 If you want to create a service principal, run [az ad sp create-for-rbac](/cli/azure/ad/sp?#az_ad_sp_create_for_rbac).